Cost-saving is the name of the game when starting a food truck business on a tight budget

 1. Start with a food stall instead of a food truck

-Buying a food truck can set up back anything from £10,000 all the way up to £100,000 for the big concession food trailers you see at festivals.
+Buying a food truck can cost anything from $15,000 all the way up to $150,000 for the big concession food trailers you see at festivals.

 Remember at this stage of the game your product is not tried and tested so you really want to keep your costs to a minimum.